ChapelR/custom-macros-for-sugarcube-2/readme.md

 ### Can you write me a macro that does X?

-Probably.
+I can certainly try.
 You might not need a macro, though--a lot of stuff can be handled via widgets and task objects.
 At any rate, I've been known to do requests, so let me know what you want and I'll see what I can do.

 ### Why did you make X macro when you could have just used Y macro/function/API?